-Any child presenting with suspected infection.
-Think sepsis.
-Sepsis can present like other conditions, including flu or a chest infection The very young (<1 year old, particularly if <3 months) Abnormal observations with no clinical cause.
-Think sepsis.
-Sepsis can be hard to spot and symptoms can be vague.
-Sepsis can be especially hard to spot in babies and young children, children and young people with a learning disability and families who have difficulty communicating (or English is not their first language) Non-immunised or incomplete immunisations Recent (<6 weeks) trauma or surgery or invasive procedure Impaired immunity due to illness or drugs (like chemotherapy) Recently had a serious illness (including chicken pox) Think sepsis if a child looks very unwell, is deteriorating or has abnormal observations.
-Pay attention to families and carers concerns Indwelling lines/catheters, any breach of skin integrity Chronic disease (neuro disability or chest disease, for example cystic fibrosis) CLINICAL FINDINGS GREEN - sepsis not suspected AMBER - possible sepsis RED - sepsis suspected Respiratory Normal respiratory rate (RR) for age - see APLS aide memoire No respiratory distress Oxygen saturations sats ≥ 95% Tachypnoea - see APLS aide memoire Oxygen saturation <92% in air Signs of mild respiratory distress (i.e. nasal flaring, mild chest recession) Tachypnoea: - see APLS aide memoire Unexplained tachypnoea Oxygen saturations < 90% Signs of moderate or severe respiratory distress (i.e. moderate or severe chest recession, grunting, apnoea) Circulation and Hydration Normal heart rate (HR) for age - see APLS aide memoire Central capillary refill < 2 seconds No signs of dehydration Has passed urine in last 12 hours Normal skin and eyes Tachycardia - see APLS aide memoire Central capillary refill 2-3 seconds Mild signs of dehydration Has not passed urine in last 12 hours Cold hands or feet Severe or persistent or unexplained tachycardia - see APLS aide memoire Bradycardia <60 Central capillary refill >3 seconds Moderate or severe signs of dehydration - reduced skin turgor, sunken eyes, sunken fontanelle Very reduced or no urine output Hypotension - see APLS aide memoire Colour and Activity Normal colour of skin, lips and tongue Responds normally to social cues Stays awake or awakens quickly Content / smiles Strong normal cry / not crying Pallor reported by parent/carer Reduced response to social cues Wakes only with prolonged stimulation Decreased activity Poor feeding in infants (less than half usual amount) Pale/mottled/ashen/blue Non-blanching rash No response to social cues Unable to rouse or if roused does not stay awake Weak, high pitched or continuous cry Appears ill to a healthcare professional Other symptoms, and signs No amber or red symptoms or signs Age 3-6 months temp ≥ 39°C with no clear focus of infection (unless fever in 48 hours of Men B vaccine & no other amber or red features, consider safety netting if clinically well) Age over 3 months temp <36°C Fever for ≥ 5 days Swelling of a limb or joint, or leg pain Non-weight bearing or not using an extremity Parental concern Age under 3 months temp ≥ 38°C or < 36°C (unless fever in 48 hours of Men B vaccine & no other red features) Bulging fontanelle or neck stiffness Focal seizures or Focal neurological signs Bile-stained vomiting Note: Children under 1 month of age are at highest risk of sepsis / meningitis GREEN ACTION AMBER URGENT ACTION RED IMMEDIATE ACTION Where a definitive condition affecting the child can be identified, use clinical judgment to treat using NICE guidance relevant to their diagnosis when available.
-If clinical concern of possible sepsis remains, seek advice even if trigger criteria not met Arrange follow up and re-assessment as clinically appropriate Provide written and verbal advice, see our page on sepsis Refer immediately for urgent review according to local pathway (hospital ED or Paediatrician unit) Alert Paediatrician Commence relevant treatment to stabilise child for transfer Give oxygen Commence relevant treatment to stabilise child for transfer Refer immediately for emergency medical care by the most appropriate means of transport (usually 999 ambulance) Alert Paediatrician / Paediatric ED
+- Any child presenting with suspected infection.
+Think sepsis. - Abnormal observations with no clinical cause.
+Think sepsis. - Sepsis can be hard to spot and symptoms can be vague. - Think sepsis if a child looks very unwell, is deteriorating or has abnormal observations. - Sepsis can present like other conditions, including flu or a chest infection - Sepsis can be especially hard to spot in babies and young children, children and young people with a learning disability and families who have difficulty communicating (or English is not their first language) - Pay attention to families and carers concerns

+Childric disease (neuro disability CLINICAL FINDINGS GREEN - sepsis not suspected AMBER - possible sepsis Respiratory Normal respiratory rate (RR) for age - see APLS aide memoire No respiratory distress Oxygen saturations sats ≥ 95% Tachypnoea - see APLS aide memoire Oxygen saturation <92% in air Signs of mild respiratory distress (i.e. nasal flaring, mild chest recession) Tachypnoea: - see APLS aide me Unexplained tachypnoea Oxygen saturations < 90% Signs of moderate or severe resp apnoea) Circulation and Hydration Normal heart rate (HR) for age - see APLS aide memoire Central capillary refill < 2 seconds No signs of dehydration Has passed urine in last 12 hours Normal skin and eyes Tachycardia - see APLS aide memoire Central capillary refill 2-3 seconds Mild signs of dehydration Has not passed urine in last 12 hours Cold hands or feet Severe or persistent or unexplain Bradycardia <60 Central capillary refill >3 seconds Moderate or severe signs of deh Very reduced or no urine output Hypotension - see APLS aide me Colour and Activity Normal colour of skin, lips and tongue Responds normally to social cues Stays awake or awakens quickly Content / smiles Strong normal cry / not crying Pallor reported by parent/carer Reduced response to social cues Wakes only with prolonged stimulation Decreased activity Poor feeding in infants (less than half usual amount) Pale/mottled/ashen/blue Non-blanching rash No response to social cues Unable to rouse or if roused does Weak, high pitched or continuous Appears ill to a healthcare profestion Other symptoms, and signs No amber or red symptoms or signs Age 3-6 months temp ≥ 39°C with no clear focus of infection (unless fever in 48 hours of Men B vaccine & no other amber or red features, consider safety netting if clinically well) Age over 3 months temp <36°C Fever for ≥ 5 days Swelling of a limb or joint, or leg pain Non-weight bearing or not using an extremity Parental concern Age under 3 months temp ≥ 38°C red features) Bulging fontanelle or neck stiffne Focal seizures or Focal neurolog Bile-stained vomiting

+GREEN ACTION AMBER URGENT ACTION Where a definitive condition affecting the child can be identified, use clinical judgment to treat using NICE guidance relevant to their diagnosis when available.
+If clinical concern of possible sepsis remains, seek advice even if trigger criteria not met Arrange follow up and re-assessment as clinically appropriate Provide written and verbal advice, see our page on sepsis Refer immediately for urgent review according to local pathway (hospital ED or Paediatrician unit) Alert Paediatrician Commence relevant treatment to stabilise child for transfer Give oxygen Commence relevant treatment to Refer immediately for emergency ambulance) Alert Paediatrician / Paediatric ED